rust-lang/book/first-edition/src/the-stack-and-the-heap.md

 | 0       | x    | 42    |

 Because `0` was taken by the first frame, `1` and `2` are used for `foo()`’s stack frame.
 It grows upward, the more functions we call.
+Notice that we are **not** taking into account the size of each variable (for example, a 32 bit variable would use the memory addresses from 0 to 3, or 4 bytes).

 There are some important things we have to take note of here.
 The numbers 0, 1,